 2

-Play Cost — Sanity spent to place this Room into the shared slot.
+Play Cost Sanity and discards spent to place this Room into the shared slot.

 3

-Removal Cost — Sanity spent by any player to remove this Room from the field during the Move Phase.
+Removal Cost Sanity and discards spent by any player to remove this Room from the field during the Move Phase.

 4